riad69/PackageDiscovery/README.md

 ## About Package Discovery

-Package Discovery is a modern web application that helps developers discover and explore PHP packages from Packagist.
-Built with Laravel and TailwindCSS, it provides a beautiful and intuitive interface for searching, browsing, and analyzing PHP packages.
+Package Discovery is a modern web application that helps developers discover and explore packages from Packagist.
+Built with Laravel and TailwindCSS, it provides a beautiful and intuitive interface for searching, browsing, and analyzing packages.

 ### Key Features